bshibley/auto-tech-chat-bot/README.md

 Prior to use, the chroma database must be populated.
 Use the accompanying `chroma_populate.ipynb` notebook to create the database.

 Ollama is used for the LLM.
-Run Ollama with Docker:
+Run Ollama with Docker, e.g.:

 `sudo docker run -d --gpus=all --runtime=nvidia -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama`

 A Tavily API key is also required.
 It can be obtained from: https://tavily.com.
-The API key must be set in the system environment:
+The API key must be set in the system environment, e.g.:

 `export TAVILY_API_KEY=[INSERT YOUR API KEY HERE]`

 Launch the app using streamit (optionally include the Tavily API key):

 `TAVILY_API_KEY=[INSERT YOUR API KEY HERE] streamlit run app.py`

 ### Technical Details